 Note: if the criteria is not configured, the good serving cell quality state can be determined by network implementation

 Option 2: Yes.
 The criterion is mandatory to be configured to enable RLM/BFD relaxation.
-(CATT, MTK, Huawei, Intel, CMCC)
+(CATT, MTK, Huawei, Intel, CMCC, Qualcomm, vivo, Xiaomi)

 Issue 1-2-C: whether to have an explicit indication to enable RLM/BFD relaxation, assuming the good serving cell quality criterion is predefined?